eugenia1984/english/b1-english-for-developers/7-learn-how-to-use-conditionals.md

        but it doesn't look likely.
 Lisa:  I hope they do.
        If they go out of business, it would change everything.
+Tom:   It definitely would.
+        Let's watch the news and see what happens.
 ```

 ---